Creditism

 08 The Ledger of Life

-The Ledger of Life would exist on The Visible Hand as a distinct ledger unto itself — descriptions of every existing waterway, species, habitat, ecosystem, and biome.
-Their ecosystemics, weather, climate, geosystemics.
-Their states of health and degradation.
-What needs to and can be done to improve their biodiversity, regeneration, and antifragility (further populating the quest board), and communally agreed expert assessments of what can be sustainably extracted, at what rates, with what regenerative measures of 'intraction.'
+The Ledger of Life would exist on The Visible Hand as a distinct ledger unto itself — consisting of descriptions of every existing water way and body, species, habitat, ecosystem, and biome.
+Their ecosystemics, weather, climate, and geosystemics.
+Their states of health and degradation by every conceivable quality measure.
+What needs to and can be done to improve their biodiversity, regeneration, and antifragility (further populating the quest board), and communally agreed expert assessments of what can be sustainably extracted, at what rates, and with what regenerative measures of 'intraction.'

-It does not put a price on nature or any part of it.
-Instead it tells us exactly what we can take, how, and what we need to spend in labor activity to be responsible stewards.
-It tells us we belong to Earth, each other, and The Tree Of Life.
+It would not and we believe must not put a price on nature or any part of it.
+Instead it tells us what is taken, how it should be done, and what we need to spend in terms of labor activity in order to be responsible stewards of it.
+It tells us that we belong to Earth, each other, and The Tree Of Life, and begins to rewild us as a species of peculiar talent as we lean into the primeval wisdom's of the natural world and the full scope of Human Being.

 09 Forcing the Eco-Social Contract